cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/070-populism.md

 title: Political Populism
 slug: political-populism
 abstract: Explaination of political populism.
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

 ## Introduction to Populism

-Populism refers to a range of political stances and rhetorical styles that emphasize the interests and will of "the people," often juxtaposing this group against "the elite."
+**Populism** refers to a range of political stances and rhetorical styles that emphasize the interests and will of "the **people**," often juxtaposing this group against "the elite."
 The term originated in the late 19th century to describe US agrarian movements that promoted the interests of farmers and laborers against urban capitalists.

 Some key characteristics associated with populism include: